-The Education and Skills Funding Agency (ESFA) has suggested that issuing authorities may still consider withdrawing these frameworks voluntarily, pending an adequate period of notice.
+The Education and Skills Funding Agency (ESFA) has suggested that issuing authorities may consider withdrawing these frameworks voluntarily (pending notice).
 They have advised that this notice period should be at least six months.
 Even in that instance, there will be no official Government withdrawal until 2020.

-Instructus currently has no plans to withdraw any frameworks earlier that 2020, however we will listen and respond to our network of employers, training providers, awarding organisations and professional bodies.
+Instructus currently has no plans to withdraw any frameworks earlier than 2020.
+However, we will listen and respond to our network of employers, training providers, awarding organisations, and professional bodies.

 Do the ESFA intend to review funding bands for frameworks due to this announcement?

-The ESFA have stated that SASE framework funding bands are not being reviewed as a direct result of this announcement.
-However, we are aware that the Department for Education have just announced that they plan to review funding bands for standards in response to employer feedback.
+The ESFA has stated that they are not reviewing SASE framework funding bands.
+However, the Department for Education has announced a plan to review funding bands for standards in response to employer feedback.

-It is not yet clear whether framework withdrawal will impact the differential levels of funding between frameworks and standards, but we will monitor developments and update this page accordingly.
+It is not yet clear whether framework withdrawal will impact the differential levels of funding between frameworks and Standards.
+However, we will monitor developments and update this page accordingly.